kgdunn/pid-book/process-monitoring/process-monitoring.rst

 	#.
 The time-series plot shows a cyclical, almost saw-tooth, pattern in the weight of feed entering.
 I would investigate the feeding equipment to see what is leading to these fluctuations in the feed weight.
 Perhaps some rotary device is responsible for the periodic variation.

 	#.
-The variability is not seen in the Shewhart control chart.
+The variability is not seen in the Shewhart monitoring chart.
 The Shewhart chart used subgroups of size 5 (20 Shewhart samples for 100 time-series samples).
 These fluctuations obviously cancel out when calculating the Shewhart subgroups (a limitation of the Shewhart chart).

 	#.
 As engineers we are aiming for stability in our processes; stability in the raw material characteristics, stability in how we operate the process over time and minimizing as many disturbances as possible.
 If we can do this, it will lead to greatly improved consistency in our products (low output variability).
 Having this sort of input to the reactor means we have to provide apply (feedback) control to counteract it.
 In this case the feedback control may not have been effective to eliminate the feed variation, or the feedback control itself caused other disruptions to the process quality.